 - Remove the pan from the heat and allow to cool for about 30 minutes.

 - Lay the disc of puff pastry on the top of your arranged apples.
 Tuck the edges of the pastry into the dish and press the pastry down making sure all the apples are making contact with the puff pastry.

-- Prick a few holes in the puff pastry to let the steam out as the tart tatin cooks.
+- Prick a few holes in the puff pastry to let the steam out as the tarte tatin cooks.

-- Put the pan in the oven and bake for 30-40 minutes, or until the pastry is crisp and golden-brown.
+- Put the pan in the oven and bake for 25 to 30 minutes, or until the pastry is crisp and golden-brown.

 - Remove form the oven and allow to cool at room temperature for about 20 minutes before turning out.
 Don't let it sit too long or the caramel with cool down and set which will make it harder to turn out of the pan.

 - Serve warm or cold with ice cream, creme fraiche, or whipped cream.